jgmalcolm/jgmalcolm.github.io/_drafts/washington-a-life.md

 American Colonial Revolution, reluctant political figure, and by his actions defined the role of President of the United States.

-## Talking Points
+## Takeaways

 * Washington was disciplined and routine.
 He rose at dawn to survey his land or troops.

 * Several times early in the war he jumped into battle to turn the course of events.
 This risk to self both worried his generals and inspired his troops.
-With time, he came to realize the risk to army if he were to be lost and he relied more on his generals.
+With time, he came to realize the risk to his army if he were to be lost and he relied more on his generals.

 * Washington was chronically in debt.
 With the war and presidency consuming